 Parallell Cinéma - trend-setting indie features & world-class Stereo 3D services

-Parallell Cinema is Los Angeles and Paris-based indie features production company.
-Our movies have premiered in first-tier international film festivals and garnered numerous awards.
+Parallell Cinema is Paris-based indie features production company.
+Its movies have premiered in first-tier international film festivals and garnered numerous awards, from TIFF and Sundance to Rotterdam and Deauville.

-Parallell Cinema is also a leader in the European market for stereoscopic services.
-It provides world-class full-service technical and artistic expertise in stereoscopic 3D (S3D).
+Parallell Cinema is also a leader in the European market for stereoscopic services, offering world-class full-service technical and artistic expertise in stereoscopic 3D (S3D) to big names such as Nintendo, Orange, the Atomic Energy Centre etc.

 David Steiner (CEO), producer & writer-director

 Lately he produced Katie Says Goodbye (an alumni of IFP Narrative Lab, then premiered in TIFF, and is Jane Schoettle #1 US Indie, selected in Rotterdam, Newport Beach, Deauville 2017, Stockholm IMPACT Award Winner, release April 2018), and co-exec produced James White (NEXT audience award winner Sundance 2015).

 He has directed four shorts, two of which in English, his latest selected in HollyShorts (Oscar-Qualifying), Cinequest, Leiden, Miami, Worldfest Houston, San Jose, Richmond, St. Paul, garnering 9 nominations & 5 wins.
 He is currently in post-production on his 4th short film.